-- II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core) - II.B.1.a) A total faculty member to approved resident complement ratio of one to one must be maintained.
-The program director may be counted as one of the faculty members in determining the ratio. - II.B.1.b)
+II.B.1.
+At each participating site, t T here must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) [The Review Committee may further specify] II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high- quality, cost-effective, patient-centered care; ^(Core)

-Faculty members or consultants with special expertise in all the disciplines related to neurology, including behavioral neurology, child neurology, clinical neurophysiology, epilepsy, headache, infectious disease, movement disorders, neurocritical care, neurogenetics, neuroimaging, neuroimmunology, neurology of aging, neuromuscular medicine, neuro-oncology, neurotology, neuro-ophthalmology, neuropathology, pain management, psychiatry, sleep disorders, and vascular neurology, should be available to neurology residents.
-(Detail) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)